 Have a good time.

 Leave early.
 You don’t have to stay until the end.
 Nothing good happens after midnight…Just don’t be the first to leave.

 Don’t drink too much.
-2 drink max.
+Two drinks should be your max.

 Don’t wear an extremely short skirt or show cleavage.
 Even though it isn’t the office, I would still go with a professional dress rather than the dress you wore for college.